 Nola has been a professional visual artist since her first sale in 1967, a graphite image from life of an elderly horse in a paddock.
 That sale made the decision to be a Professional Artist easy.
-After graduating from the Ontario College of Art in 1974 (AOCA Communications & Design) she successfully imagined, designed, built and installed seasonal décor for all the major retail chains and shopping center developers and many of Santa's local homes.
+After graduating from the then studio focused Ontario College of Art in 1974 (AOCA Communications & Design) she successfully imagined, designed, built and installed seasonal décor for all the major retail chains and shopping center developers and many of Santa's local homes.
 At the same her sporting art portraits were placed in private collections along side the works of Cornelius Kreighoff, Tom Forestall, George McLean and Alex Coleville.
 She has worked across Canada, the United States and abroad.

 Four Royal Agricultural Winter Fair Posters told the story of Canada's annual show window of agriculture.
 2006 “A Royal ABC”, 2007 “75 Years of Innovation”, 2008 “Celebrating the Best of the Best”, and 2009 “A Royal 123”.
 “ABC Muskoka” has gone around the world, A little book of lino cuts is in its 7th printing.
 The Heritage Sports Project, 1521 images examine the development of equipment and playing sites of the NFL, NHL, MLB, NBA and NCAA from 1868 to 2013.

-Create images everyday.
+Make pictures everyday.
 Teach others the skills they need to make their pictures, better.

 Create works by private treaty commission for others.
 They may be portraits, often they are much much, more.